-The HdpH DSL outlined in Section 3.2 is implemented for both Beowulf clusters and for HPC platforms, and is available on github [11] .
+The HdpH DSL outlined in Section 3.2 is implemented both for Beowulf clusters and HPC platforms, and is available online [12].
 The cluster implementation uses TCP communication and a full set of Unix utilities, and is demonstrated in Section 6.3.
-The HPC implementation is more challenging as it must use MPI [19] for communication and a restricted set of Unix utilities, e.g. no sockets.
+The HPC implementation is more challenging as it must use MPI [21] for communication and a restricted set of Unix utilities, e.g. no sockets.
 Section 6.2 demonstrates HdpH scalability on HECToR, at present the UK's largest HPC with approximately 90 000 cores.

 HdpH implements most of the generic SGP CAG skeletons including those in Figures 4 and 5, and others like task-farms.
 Not all of the locality control and fault tolerance features described in Sections 4 and 5 are fully realised.
-HdpH has some locality control: distinguishing between PEs on the same multicore node and on other nodes, and providing explicit work placement.
-Some fault tolerant abstractions have been implemented as outlined in Section 5, but we plan more.
+So far, HdpH has limited locality control: it can distinguish between PEs on the same multicore node and on other nodes.
+Only explicit placement variants of the fault tolerant workpools and skeletons outlined in Section 5 have been implemented so far.